ghuntley/workshops/nixos/01-install-nixos/README.md

 Now your VM should be able to use avahi (check by running `ping dymaxion.local` and the first source for binary packages will be the workshop proxy-cache).
 We'll see how all of this works in the next section.

+(NOTE: this is may not true without a reboot, probably an artifact of how networking works under VB, because it did work on a non-virtualised system) (TODO: find workaround)

+## Now type this

+  - Install git with `nix-env -iA nixos.git`.
+This is not the preferred way to install software on NixOS, but it's a quick and easy fix, and good to know so you can keep working.
+  - Initialise a git repo on `/etc/nixos` with `# cd /etc/nixos && git init &&
+    git add . && git commit -m "Initial comit"`.
+Now you can track your changes to your NixOS configuration.
+  - Notice that git is available to the root user, but not to your demo user.
+    This is because they are different environments, and by using `nix-env` you only installed on root's user profile, not on the system.
+  - Reboot your VirtualBox appliance and, on the Grub screen, select the `NixOS -- All Configurations` menu and, after that, select `Configuration 1`.
+    You'll reboot in a NixOS system without avahi and the local binary caches we've set up for this workshop.
+Test that this is true by running `ping dymaxion.local`.
+  - Now check that booting an earlier generation of your system didn't change the filesystem.
+Type `head /etc/nixos/configuration.nix` and you'll see the avahi and binaryChanges edits you made are still there.
+  - We do want your system to use the local cache, so please rebuild your running system with `sudo nixos-rebuild --test`.
+This will leave your system as if you'd booted with the avahi/local cacheproxy configuration, but without adding a new configuration to your type menu.

+(NOTE: this is may not true without a reboot, probably an artifact of how networking works under VB, because it did work on a non-virtualised system) (TODO: find workaround)

+## Maybe type this later

+  - You can always declare your `binaryCaches` on the command line, where the option is called `substituters`.
+During the workshop, maybe try `nixos-rebuild --option substituter https://cache.nixos.org/ test` and `nixos-rebuild --option substituter $LOCAL_CACHE_PROXY_IP test`.
+It may look like it's doing nothing now if the rebuild operation doesn't require network access, but it can be a lifesaver if you stuff up your `binareCaches` configuration.
+  - For instance, you may need to run `nixos-rebuild --option substituter https://cache.nixos.org/ switch` in when you move away from our `dymaxion.local` proxy after you leave the workshop.

 ## What's next